jakobringler/blog/content/notes/ML Groom Deformer.md

 title: ML Groom Deformer
 draft: true
 tags:
+  - houdini
+  - machinelearning
 ---
-This is a project I presented at the Houdini HIVE Horizon event SideFX hosted in Toronto.
+This is a project I presented at the Houdini HIVE Horizon event hosted by SideFX in Toronto.
 You can watch the full presentation [here](https://www.youtube.com/watch?v=oDTResIxPeQ).
 I'll go into more specific setup details in this text summary.
+You can find an almost identical version of the text (better formatting) on the SideFX tutorial page and download the project files from the content library.

 ![[notes/images/previewimage.jpg]]
 ## General Idea
-In essence you want to predict how fur deforms on a character/creature using an almost real-time machine learning model, instead of running expensive simulations/procedural setups.
+In essence, the goal is to predict how fur deforms on a character or creature using an almost real-time machine learning model, instead of relying on expensive simulations or procedural setups.

-The setup is based on the[ ML Deformer example](https://www.sidefx.com/contentlibrary/ml-deformer-h205/) that was included in the content library with 20.5's release.
+The setup is based on the[ ML Deformer example](https://www.sidefx.com/contentlibrary/ml-deformer-h205/) that was included in the content library with the release of Houdini 20.5.
 ### The Problem
-There's a couple of common issues when deforming hair naively/linearly.
-Especially around the joint areas there are lots of intersection issues, where hair above the joint pierces through the fur layer below (see second position in graphic below).
-What you ideally would want to see is a nice layering of guides and better volume preservation.
-This is computationally pretty expensive and requires a simulation and sometimes one or more post processing steps to get right.
+There are a few common issues when deforming hair naively or linearly.
+Particularly around the joint areas, there are numerous intersection problems, where hair above the joint pierces through the fur layer below (see the second position in the graphic below).
+Ideally, you want to see a nice layering of guides and better volume preservation.
+Achieving this can be computationally expensive and often requires a simulation along with one or more post-processing steps to get right.

 ![[notes/images/ML-groom-input-target-comparsion.gif]]

-left to right: Rig, Default Guide Deform, Ideal Deformation (Quasi-Static Simulation), Rest Guides, Displacement in Rest Space
+Left to right: Rig, Default Guide Deform, Ideal Deformation (Quasi-Static Simulation), Rest Guides, Displacement in Rest Space
 ### The Solution
-What we want to do is predict this deformation that has to be applied to the guides based on the rig position using a ML model.
-The model learns to map from the rotation data of each rig joint to the approximated displacement of the guides for each pose..
+Our goal is to predict the deformation that needs to be applied to the guides based on the rig position using an ML model.
+The model learns to map from the rotation data of each rig joint to the approximated displacement of the guides for each pose.

-To do this we need loads of examples that we can show the model to learn from.
+To do this, we need a substantial number of examples for the model to learn from.
 The general pipeline looks something like this:

 ![[notes/images/mlgroom_datageneration.png]]